Master of Fine Arts

 Graduation Requirements

-MFA students must complete a total of 60 semester hour units.
-Coursework is primarily in studio art but also includes art history and liberal arts electives.
-The mandatory MFA Contemporary Art Practice (CAP) seminar and three graduate seminar electives are also required.
+MFA students must complete a total of 68 credits.
+Coursework is primarily in studio art, graduate group critique, and graduate level seminars, but also includes art history and liberal arts electives.